Ivan Schitco

-Ivan Schitco(SKITSKO) (born 4 January 2003) is a Moldovan chess player who holds the title of Grandmaster (GM, 2022).
+Ivan Schitco (born 4 January 2003) is a Moldovan chess player who holds the title of Grandmaster (GM, 2022).

 Biography

-Ivan Schitco is one of the best young Moldovan chess players.
+Schitco is one of the best young Moldovan chess players.
 He participated in European Youth Chess Championships and World Youth Chess Championships.He trained with the international master Boris Itkis and regularly attended the sessions of the Chess Federation Performance Center under the guidance of the distinguished coach Grandmaster Dmitrii Svetuskin.

 He got the bronze in 2012 at the World School Chess Championship.

 In November 2017, he ranked first at the Botvinnic Cup International Tournament in Moscow (Russia), where the strongest juniors from 11 countries participated, including 8 chess players with international titles.
 In 2019 Ivan Schitco won European School Chess Championship in U17 age group.

-Ivan Schitco played for Moldova in the Chess Olympiad:
+Schitco played for Moldova in the Chess Olympiad: